MislavJaksic/Knowledge-Repository/Thinking/DungeonWorld/Manual/README.md

 #### Alignment

-Character’s way of thinking and moral compass.
+Character's way of thinking and moral compass.

 The player must have a reason for the alignment change which they can explain to the other players.